justinrummel/jr.com-mm/_posts/2011-04-07-sunrise-in-new-mexico.md

 ---
 layout: single
-title: 'Sunrise in New Mexico'
+title: "Sunrise in New Mexico"
 date: 2011-04-07
 categories:
     - "Photography"